Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

 Those who tend to sleep soundly each and every night have developed a number of mindset strategies that promote a deeper and faster onset of sleep.
 Here are some suggestions that will assist you in taking control of your mind:

 Control the Voice in Your Head

 When we have a lot on our minds, many problems to deal with and uncertain plans for the day ahead, we can easily get lost in a river of thought that just keeps going and going, until it literally overwhelms us and sabotages our sleep.
-Take control of this voice by making a pact with yourself that as soon as you lie down to bed you will not think about any problems or plans that may be lingering on your mind.
-If you do lie down to bed and your mind just gets out of control, simply get out of bed and write your thoughts down on paper.
+Take control of this voice by making a pact with yourself that as soon as you lie down in bed you will not think about any problems or plans that may be lingering on your mind.
+If you do lie down in bed and your mind just gets out of control, simply get out of bed and write your thoughts down on paper.
 Only once you have exhausted your thought process on paper should you venture back into bed.